 - Insurance coverage.
 Solution: Many insurance companies, including Farmers Insurance and State Farm, do not discriminate against dogs because of their breed.

 Landlords who rent to pet owners for the first time might consider requiring the following:

 - Pet sterilization (studies show that the majority of bite cases involve unsterilized dogs)

 - Obedience training certificates

 - Pet references

 A 1998 study found that 29 percent of pet relinquishments to animal shelters were because of housing issues, primarily having to move.
 And the most common specific reason given for relinquishment was “landlord refused to allow pets.”
 Tragically, this percentage has probably increased with the foreclosure crisis.

-Every day, more than 4,100 cats and dogs are unnecessarily killed in America’s shelters, simply because they don’t have a home.
+Every day, about 2,000 cats and dogs are unnecessarily killed in America’s shelters, simply because they don’t have a home.
 Each one of these pets is an individual; each one is a valued life worth saving.
 That number should be zero — and it can be if landlords and property management companies do their part to make more pet-friendly housing available.
 Lead by example.
 Together, we can Save Them All.

 For more about the benefits of providing pet-friendly housing, read this story from Best Friends magazine: "Landlords, Take Note."